 GitHub Actions Marketplace) and private, internal workflows

-within your own organization.
-The preceding code uses the public actions/checkout workflow to check out the code
+within your organization.
+The code uses the public actions/checkout workflow to check out the code

 for your repo. |